 - Base layers: wool, silk, or polypropylene.
 NO COTTON!
-You’ll sweat and cotton doesn’t wick moisture–so when you stop moving and your baselayer is sweaty, you’ll get really cold.
-Recommended baselayers:
+You’ll sweat, and cotton doesn’t wick moisture–so when you stop moving, and your base layer is sweaty, you’ll get cold.

 - Midlayer: fleece, down, or more wool is a good option here, and you might need more than one, for instance, a fleece under a down jacket.
 Also, you might end up taking this layer off if the hike is tough and you get hot.
-It’s safest to start with one midlayer and have an extra in your pack in case it’s colder than you thought.
-Recommended midlayers:
+It’s safest to start with one mid layer and have an extra in your pack in case it’s colder than you thought.

-- A extra pair of comfy pants: unless you want to walk around in your long underwear, which hey, that’s fine!
+- An extra pair of comfy pants: unless you want to walk around in your long underwear, which hey, that’s fine!
 If you got it, flaunt it!

-- Gloves, hat, scarf/balaclava: gloves should be waterproof, hat should cover your ears, and if it’s really cold you’ll want to be able to cover your face.
+- Extra Necessities: Gloves should be waterproof, a hat should cover your ears, and if it’s really cold you’ll want to be able to cover your face.